-The Dodd-Frank Act requires that we provide our unitholders with the opportunity to vote to approve, on a non-binding, advisory basis, the compensation of our Company's named executive officers as disclosed in this Proxy Statement in accordance with the SEC's rules.
-The vote on this resolution is not intended to address any specific element of compensation; rather, the advisory vote relates to the overall compensation of our executive officers.
+Section 14A of the Exchange Act, enacted by the Dodd-Frank Wall Street Reform and Consumer Protection Act, requires that we provide our unitholders with the opportunity to vote to approve, on a non-binding, advisory basis, the compensation of our Company's named executive officers as disclosed in this Proxy Statement in accordance with the SEC's rules.
+The vote on this proposal relates to the overall compensation of our named executive officers, as described in this proxy statement, pursuant to Item 402 of Regulation S-K of the SEC (namely, the compensation tables and accompanying narrative disclosures found under the heading "Executive Compensation," other than the disclosures under "Compensation Governance").
+The vote on this resolution is not intended to address any specific element of compensation; rather, the advisory vote relates to the overall compensation of our named executive officers.
+Consistent with our Board's recommendation and as approved on an advisory basis by our shareholders at the 2019 Annual Meeting of Limited Partners, we currently conduct this advisory vote on an annual basis and expect to conduct the next advisory vote at our 2021 Annual Meeting of Limited Partners.

-As described in detail in the section entitled, "Executive Compensation-Compensation Discussion and Analysis" beginning on page 23, pursuant to the Management Agreement, the Company's day-to-day business affairs are managed by our Manager, which employs Messrs.
+As described in detail in the section entitled, "Transactions with Related Persons" and "Executive Compensation," pursuant to the Management Agreement, the Company's day-to-day business affairs are managed by our Manager, which employs Messrs.
 Lichtenstein and Howard.
-Mr. Woodworth is the Chief Financial Officer of the General Partner and an employee of Steel Services, which is our subsidiary.
-Mr. Fejes is the President of Steel Services and of our Diversified Industrial segment.
+Mr. Fejes is the Chief Operating Officer of the Company and the President of Steel Services and our Diversified Industrial segment.